collocations.org

 3. liking

-Her msuic appeals to popular taste.
+Her music appeals to popular taste.

-VERB + TASTE
+VERB + taste

 have